-Do antioxidant supplements work?
-Antioxidants and free radicals are terms we hear every day, however, this wasn’t always the case.
+Do antioxidant supplements work, and are they necessary?
+These are good questions seeing how “antioxidants” and “free radicals” are terms we hear every day, however, this wasn’t always the case.
 Around the 1990s people learned that free radical damage was related to a wide variety of medical problems such as cancer, heart disease, vision loss and essentially every chronic disease.

 Since then, a huge marketing campaign developed around health products has continued to grow.

 Table of Contents

 In the beginning, foods and supplements were simply publicized as, “Rich in Antioxidants,” but now there’s an entire line of antioxidant supplements and complexes on the market.
 It’s actually become a $500 million dollar industry that continues to grow.
 (1) It goes without saying that the term “antioxidant” is making some Big DOLLARS!
 But do antioxidant supplements work?

 According to Jeffrey Blumberg, PhD, professor of nutrition at Tufts University in Boston, free radicals provoke a harmful chain reaction:

 “[They] are dangerous because they don’t just damage one molecule.
 One free radical can set off a whole chain reaction.
 When a free radical oxidizes a fatty acid, it changes that fatty acid into a free radical, which then damages another fatty acid.
 It’s a very rapid chain reaction.”
 (2)